pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-04-28-date-cookies.markdown

 - <center><img src='/assets/Food/Healthier Dessert/Date Cookie/date-cookie-5.jpg' alt='' class='instruction-image'></center>

 - Bake at 350F for about 8 minutes.
 The cookies should just turn golden but still be soft in the middle.
 They will puff up a little but not really expand outward.
 Let cool on the sheet for a few minutes, then transfer to a wire rack
+Notes:
+- You can also use whole nuts (any nuts will do) instead of nut flour too.
+I used whole almonds, so I technically used almond meal instead of almond flour

 - Try making an ice cream sandwich with some banana ice cream
 - <center><img src='/assets/Food/Healthier Dessert/Date Cookie/date-cookie-7.jpg' alt='' class='instruction-image'></center>